 Jupyter notebooks are ideal for generating reproducible workflows and analysis.
 They are also the best way to share Clustergrammer’s interactive visualizations while providing context, analysis, and the underlying data to enable reproducibility (see Sharing with nbviewer).
 The Clustergrammer Jupyter Widget enables users to easily produce interactive visualizations within a Jupyter notebook that can be shared with collaborators (using nbviewer).
 The Clustergrammer Jupyter Widget can be used to visualize a matrix of data from a matrix file or from a Pandas DataFrame (see Matrix Formats and Input/Output for more information).

 Clustergrammer has been applied to visualize and analyze a wide variety of biological and non-biological data.
 See the Jupyter notebook examples below:

 - Single Cell RNA-seq Visualization.ipynb

 - Iris Dataset.ipynb

-To use the Clustergrammer Jupyter Widget users need to install: Python, Jupyter notebook, the widget dependencies (see Jupyter Widget Dependencies), and ipywidgets version >6.0.0 (to save the notebook with widgets).
+To use the Clustergrammer Jupyter Widget users need to install: Python, Jupyter notebook, the widget dependencies (see Jupyter Widget Dependencies), and ipywidgets version >6.0.0 (required for saving notebook with widgets).
 Users can install Anaconda, a Python distribution that includes the Jupyter notebook as well as other scientific computing libraries, to easily obtain the necessary dependencies (except ipywidgets version >6.0.0).
 Once these requirements have been met,

-clustergrammer_widget can the be installed (with pip) and enabled using the following commands:
+clustergrammer_widget can then be installed (with pip) and enabled using the following commands:

 pip install --upgrade clustergrammer_widget jupyter nbextension enable --py --sys-prefix widgetsnbextension jupyter nbextension enable --py --sys-prefix clustergrammer_widget